Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 27 projects that may impact the area.
-Notable projects include Wantirna Health Precinct West, Deakin University Burwood Campus Expansion, Oak Place by Stockland, and Suburban Rail Loop East - Burwood Station.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 27 projects that could affect the region.
+Notable ones include Wantirna Health Precinct West, Deakin University Burwood Campus Expansion, Oak Place by Stockland, and Suburban Rail Loop East - Burwood Station.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.